 Saving Without Disposable Income

 What if you’re just barely making it on your current income?
 Let’s look at some ways to reduce your expenses temporarily.

-I’m going to ignore the obvious – everyone knows that Starbucks lattes and lunches at restaurants and manicures are expensive, and there are do it yourself options that will save you a brick.
+I’m going to ignore the obvious – everyone knows that Starbucks lattes and manicures and lunches at restaurants are expensive, and there are do it yourself options that will save you a brick.
 It bugs me when financial advisors assume you’re indulging in stuff like that.